Riqardos/ansible_docker/README.md

 - Create `hosts.yml` file inside this root directory to define remote hosts [DOCs](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html)

 ### Roles:
-- registry - installs Docker and runs Registry container
+- install_docker_registry - installs Docker and runs Registry container
-- builder - defines Dockerfile, which will be used by building Image and this image will be pushed to already created registry container
+- image_builder - defines Dockerfile, which will be used by building Image and this image will be pushed to already created registry container
-- starter - starts container, based on created Image in local registry
+- run_container - starts container, based on created Image in local registry
 - cleaner - reverts all to default state

 ### Playbooks: